nuworldcup/website/README.md

 # website
-react app for the nu world cup website!
+React app for the nu world cup website!

 Things to do:
+- Homepage - stuff needs to be vertically centred, add carousel and sponsor info
+- Gallery page rework, Contact page should be an exec page
-- Make sure things are mobile responsive
+- Make sure everything is responsive
-- About Us page, copy and image(s)
-- Update gallery
-- Lower priority - compressed versions of the images

-- Site redesign?
-Let's see

-Things to do:
-- Import homepage from Angel's code/transparent background logo with homepage
-- Gallery page rework
-- About page rework
-- Space below the footer argh
+Lower priority:
+- Images on AWS, for now can make the files smaller